jrc03c/monorepo/packages/js-nlp-tools/readme.md

 \text{IDF} = \text{log}(N / n_t)
 ```

+Where:

-Where $N$ is the total number of documents in the corpus, and $n_t$ is the number of documents in which the word appears.
+- $N$ = the total number of documents in the corpus
+- $n_t$ = the number of documents in which the word appears

 #### `computeTFScore(word, doc)`